 I’ve thought about this post for some time now.
 In my head, I’ve written and rewritten this post many times.
 I’ve gone to publish it only to back out at the last minute.
 I’ve been hesitating, not because I didn’t know what to say but because deep down I knew I wasn’t ready to say it.
 But now, as I finally type this post, I know it’s time to hit publish.

 In July, I’ll celebrate five years on the road.
-One fateful day in 2006, I hugged my parents good-bye and started on a journey that has taken me around the world two and a half times, allowed me to teach in two different countries, play poker professionally in Amsterdam, live in New York City, create this amazing site, and meet some of the world’s most amazing people.
+One fateful day in 2006, I hugged my parents goodbye and started on a journey that has taken me around the world two and a half times and allowed me to teach in two different countries, play poker professionally in Amsterdam, live in New York City, create this great site, and meet some of the world’s most amazing people.

 So today I leave home for my final trip around the world that will take me to Europe, East Asia, and Southeast Asia before heading back sometime around March or April 2012.
 Will I settle in New York then?
 I don’t know.
 Paris also sounds nice.
 Who can say what the future holds?

 Now, I have a new sense of urgency in my travels.
 It’s like I’m retaking my first trip all over again.
 Because with the end in sight, I have to get it all in before it’s too late.
 There’s no more time to waste, no days to spend behind the computer, no more “I’ll get back to it.”
 Nope, these nomadic ways are ending.
-Travel will always be a part of my life but life’s desire changes and I must change with it.
+Travel will always be a part of my life, but life’s desires change and I must change with it.
 It’s a brave new world all over again.